 - Smartphones (2007) — The first decade of the 21st century saw the smartphones explode on to the scene.
 While the cell phones had been in existence way before this, smartphones changed not only how we communicate but the way we conduct our daily lives & businesses.
 As reported by the World Bank, the two-thirds of the roughly 1.7 billion unbanked population of the world have smartphones, giving them the ability to be a part of the emerging financial system.

 - Digital banking (1994) — With the proliferation of the Internet & ease of access and usability people have become more comfortable with handling their finances online.
 The traditional brick & mortar financial institutions have been offering digital banking, which has evolved over time to include a wide spectrum of services.
 Juniper Research states that Digital banking users have reached 2 billion in 2018.

 - Digital Ledger Technology (2008) — Perhaps the single most important factor that has contributed the most towards this transition has been the rise of DLT (Digital Ledger Technology) and the associated Cryptocurrencies/Digital assets like Bitcoin.
 The public blockchains function on the central theme of decentralization.
-Will discuss the features of the public blockchain a little later.
+We will discuss the features of the public blockchain a little later.

-- Fintechs (1998) — Following the convergence of DLT towards the Financial ecosystem, another innovation in the form of stand-alone financial technology companies (Fintechs) emerged on the scene and have taken the world of finance by storm in the past few years.
+- Fintechs (1998) — Following the convergence of DLT towards the Financial ecosystem, another innovation in the form of stand-alone financial technology companies (Fintechs) emerged on the scene and has taken the world of finance by storm in the past few years.
 These Fintechs are reshaping the existing ecosystem into one which serves the needs of the new tech-savvy consumer.
 The products & services are being catered to the needs of the growing segment of Millennials & Generation Zers.

 Public Blockchains VS. Centralized Networks